RachelFoare/Pangenome-construction-using-VG/README.md

 # Creating Subsets for the target population

 The goal now is to filter the VCF files by keeping the individuals from the target population only.
 This can be done with bcftools, a SAMtools project.

 There are 2 criterion to make these subsets : the population and the Minor Allele Frequency (MAF).
-The targets are Mozambite individuals and MAF > 0.01%.
+The targets are Mozabite individuals and MAF > 0.01%.

 First, let's try it out on a single vcf file, here chromosome 21.
-Here is the command line to exclusively keep the target population and MAF and put it in a new and compressed vcf file :
+Here is the command line to exclusively keep the target population, called by their IDs (e.g. HGDP01275) and MAF and put it in a new and compressed vcf file :
 ```sh
 cd data
 bcftools view --force-samples -s HGDP01275,HGDP01282,HGDP01256,HGDP01263,HGDP01268,HGDP01270,HGDP01276,HGDP01257,HGDP01264,HGDP01272,HGDP01277,HGDP01258,HGDP01260,HGDP01265,HGDP01254,HGDP01259,HGDP01261,HGDP01266,HGDP01273,HGDP01280,HGDP01255,HGDP01262,HGDP01267,HGDP01279,HGDP01274  -i 'MAF > 0.01' hgdp_21.vcf.gz > bgzip > sub21.vcf.gz